Robustness of equilibrium off-diagonal current fluctuation against localization of electron states in macroscopic two-dimensional systems: Introduction

-We henceforth focus on the fluctuations in the bulk region of a macroscopic conductor, not on the fluctuation in the reservoirs connected to the mesoscopic conductor \cite{mesoexp,buttikerFDT}, expecting a universal property to appear in the thermodynamic limit.
+We henceforth focus on the fluctuations in the bulk region of a macroscopic conductor, not on the fluctuation in the reservoirs connected to the mesoscopic conductor \cite{Buttiker_FDT,Buttiker_review,Kobayashi_review,meso_exp}.
+(See Sec.\ \ref{sec:note} for related discussion.)
+We expect a universal property, which is independent of microscopic details, to appear in the thermodynamic limit.
 In fact, Refs.\ \onlinecite{FS2016,SF2017} proved the universal result that the FDT is partially violated in macroscopic systems even when fluctuation is measured by a quasi-classical measurement and even at $\omega=0$ \cite{FS2016,SF2017}.
-This violation has nothing to do with the obvious violations at far from equilibrium\cite{VM1,VM2,VM3,VM4,VM5,VM6,VM7,sn1,sn2,SU1992,SUS1993,YS2009,violationofness1,violationofness2,violationofness3,violationoffrustratedisinglatticegas,violationofglass,violationofglassformingliquid,violationofsperspinglass,violationofglassreview,SY2010,S2010} because it treats the equilibrium fluctuation and the linear response.
-It is a genuine quantum effect, which affects the equilibrium fluctuation.
-However, Refs.\ \onlinecite{FS2016,SF2017} did not refer to the magnitude of the violation in realistic physical systems.
+Care is needed for the origin of the violation.
+Since the FDT here is about equilibrium fluctuations, this violation is never caused by a nonequilibrium effect.
+It is caused by a genuine quantum effect, which appears even on a macroscopic scale.

-In the previous paper \cite{KAS2018}, we calculated the magnitude of the violation of the FDT at $\omega=0$ for the conductivities and current fluctuations in a two-dimensional electron system.
+Unfortunately, Refs.\ \onlinecite{FS2016,SF2017} did not refer to the magnitude of the violation in realistic physical systems.
+In the previous paper\cite{KAS2018}, we calculated the magnitude of the violation of the FDT at $\omega=0$ for the conductivities and current fluctuations in a two-dimensional electron system.
 We found that the FDT is significantly violated for the off-diagonal conductivity and fluctuation, while it holds for the diagonal conductivity and fluctuation.
 The magnitude of the violation can even overwhelm that of the off-diagonal (Hall) conductivity itself at low temperatures and in strong magnetic fields.
 Unlike the conventional belief based on the FDT, the off-diagonal fluctuation and conductivity obey entirely different physics.
 Still, we need more elaborate calculations to clarify this point due to the limitation of the self-consistent Born approximation (SCBA)\cite{SCBA} we employed\cite{KAS2018} (See Sec.\ \ref{sec:result} for details).